Audi Quattro: The Rally Car That Changed AWD Forever

 You can thank Ferdinand Piëch for finding the answer to that question.
 He is the grandson of Dr. Ferdinand Porsche.
 Piëch pushed for the project to somehow combine the Audi with a Jeep.
 He funded it with questionable approval from Audi.
 This is why I love the Group B rally.
 It seems the deeper you dig, the better stories you find.
 Group B are the rock stars of auto racing.

 Jörg Bensinger is also involved in this project.
 He oversaw the testing in the late 1970s.
 Lastly, Roland Gumpert, who built and is building some cool stuff at Gumpert Apollo.
 These are the men that you can thank for the Subaru WRX, the Mitsubishi Evo, and AWD today.
-These maverick men with a crazy idea proved that a Four Wheel Drive car is possible, it can be built without a bulky transfer case, and it can dominate!
+These maverick men with a crazy idea proved that a four wheel drive car is possible, it can be built without a bulky transfer case, and it can dominate!

 Normally, the Germans over-engineer things.
 They make things heavy and very strong.
 The Germans want the system to back up a system.
 They want the backup system to fix the system that might break.
 I am pretty sure they keep a spare driver in the truck to back up their current driver.
-They could not solve this problem by over-engineering.
+They could not solve this traction problem by over-engineering.

-Audi had to figure out how to engineer this car to be Four Wheel Drive despite the challenge.
+Audi had to figure out how to engineer this car to be four wheel drive despite the challenge.
 They knew that mating the Audi with the Jeep chassis was the answer.
-However, other cars have used traditional Four Wheel Drive using a transfer case.
+However, other cars have used traditional four wheel drive using a transfer case.
 The problem is that the car would sit high, the 4WD would not handle rally speeds, and the car would be insanely heavy even by German standards.
 So, the car would have traction, but it would not win the race.

-Audi was able to keep the dimensions of a Rear Wheel Drive car, but with an extra shaft output to drive the front wheels.
+Audi was able to keep the dimensions of a rear wheel drive car, but with an extra shaft output to drive the front wheels.
 So, one transmission, one center differential, decent ground clearance, and NO transfer case.
 You keep the exact dimensions of the rear wheel drive car, but you get the drive to the front wheels as well.
 BRILLIANT!
 The benefits of the Iltis without the bulky transfer case.

 The driver could lock the center differential and the rear differential.
 This way, the car could have the traction in the really muddy/snowy/nasty stuff.
 However, the driver could unlock the differentials to keep things from binding up with the differentials doing their things.
 You know, allowing the outer wheel to spin faster than the inner wheel.